 Weapon mentality inflicts social distortions on purpose.
 Poverty, rigid hierarchy, injustice, inequality, underemployment, nurtured criminality, substandard education, malnutrition and professional arrogance—the list goes on and on.
 We mistake weapon mentality for a regrettable combination of stupidity, bigotry, insanity, greed, crime, honest error and disaster; and we refuse to believe they’ve been allowed to fester on purpose to further its own goals.

-A categorical solution to this problem would be holistic, simultaneous and global peace mentality – agreed upon by almost everyone – followed by a swarming cascade of atomistic and reductive fixes.
-Long-term success is impossible in the opposite order (as currently practiced), since each small fix is paralyzed by the holistic, simultaneous and global counteraction of weapon mentality as it is worshiped today.
+The categorical solution to this problem would be holistic, simultaneous and global peace mentality – agreed upon by almost everyone – followed by a swarm of atomistic and reductive fixes.
+Long-term success is impossible in the opposite order (as currently practiced), since each small fix is paralyzed by the holistic, simultaneous and global counteraction of weapon mentality.

 A society measures itself against a constellation of political metaphors its members agree to share.
-The one we share is crammed with weapon myths.
-Many common policies and beliefs of religion, law and morality constitute weapon mythology: popular rationalizations for our most irrational policies and institutions.
+Ours is crammed with weapon myths.
+Many common policies and beliefs of religion, law and morality constitute weapon mythology: popular explanations for irrational policies and institutions.
 Since the basic values of weapon mentality are insane to anyone with the slightest appreciation of peace, weapon mentors impose their own mythical vocabulary and syntax immune to peace mentors' reasonable criticism.

 A common weapon refrain is, “You’re not paid to think about such things; we are.”

 Information proletarians are enslaved by their lack valid information.
 Junk data, served piping hot to them every day, maintains their servile status.
 Most often, you and I fit in somewhere here.
 At other times, our loyalties sparkle between these meta-groups like energy quanta between the atomic shells of a world-sized molecule.